AntJanus/proverbs-app/content/post.md

 -----
 proverbs[]: Absence is beauty, in error logs.
 -----
-proverbs[]: Eternal sunshine of the stateless mind
+proverbs[]: Eternal sunshine of the stateless mind.
 -----
 proverbs[]: Laziness is your best friend.
 Never do twice what you can automate once.
 -----
 proverbs[]: Good test coverage + automated workflows = quiet cell phones and better sleep.
 -----
-proverbs[]: The best code is no code at all
+proverbs[]: The best code is no code at all.
 -----
 proverbs[]: The best request is the one you don't make.
 -----